Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling

 \subsection{Threats to Validity}

 Threats to \textit{internal validity} might come from the possible faults when implementing \ourtool and performing the experiment.
 To avoid faults in our implementation, we have added assertions and sanity checks in the code.
-We have also manually inspected misclassified patches in RQ3 and does not find faults in the final implementation.
+We have also manually inspected misclassified patches in RQ3 and did not find faults in the final implementation.
 To mitigate timing errors due to varying system load, we used the \code{cgroup} mechanism in Linux to assign one dedicated CPU core and enough RAM resources to each process.

-Threats to \textit{external validity} lie in the representativeness of the benchmark.
-We use Defects4J as the benchmark dataset, which contains defects in multiple open-source projects and is widely used for APR evaluation.
-We collect candidate patches from four APR tools, covering multiple kinds of approaches, each tool being the current state-of-the-art tool of its kind.
-Therefore, our results have a high chance to represent the general use cases.
+Threats to \textit{external validity} lie in the representativeness of the benchmark. \xyaadd{To mitigate the threats, we experiment under both Defects4J (containing defects in open-source projects) and IntroClassJava (containing buggy student assignments), two widely used datasets for APR evaluation.} We collect candidate patches from four recent APR tools, covering multiple kinds of approaches.
+Therefore, our results have a high chance of representing the general use cases.